rocicorp/diff-server/README2.md

 The client is updated by executing _transactions_, which are invocations of pure functions called _transaction functions_.
 Each _transaction function_ takes one or more parameters, plus a snapshot of the current state of the database, and returns as a result a new state of the database.

-Theoretically, Replicant could be built atop any single-node database that has the following features:

-* transactions - ACID-compliant transactions
-* snapshots - previous versions can be kept efficiently
-* forking - you can fork the database from any previous snapshot efficiently

-However [Noms](https://github.com/attic-labs/noms) - a prior project of ours - is especially well-suited because it has all these features, plus others that will be used by later sections of this document.

-You do not need to understand all the details of Noms to understand this document.
-What you need to understand is that Noms is a versioned, transactional, forkable database.
-Think SQLite+Git.

 ## Client State

 Replicant maintains two Noms _datasets_ (analagous to Git branches):